 Climatic comfort: Specific components have been chosen in order to address climatic conditions, making the building a high energy performance one.

-The brise soleil system on the south facade controls light and heat income, while the solar chimney on the north facade allows a constant air exchange and ventilation during summer and has a pre-heating performance during winter.
+The brise soleil system on the south facade controls light and heat income, while the solar chimney on the north facade allows constant air exchange and ventilation during summer and has a pre-heating performance during winter.
 The roof allows the optimization of solar panels performance.

 Alessandro Bellieni, Luca Pozzoni, George Huzum